JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 >
 {style="note"}

-To set up the library, specify the SKIE plugin in `shared/build.gradle.kts` and click the **Sync Now** button.
+To set up the library, specify the SKIE plugin in `shared/build.gradle.kts` and click the **Sync Gradle Changes** button.

 ```kotlin
 plugins {